kubemod/kubemod/README.md

 ## Installation

-KubeMod is a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) deployed into its own namespace `kubemod-system`.
+As a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), KubeMod is deployed into its own namespace &mdash; `kubemod-system`.

 Install it by running: